-Their skin "lesions" started clearing up within a couple days while the other horses' condition continued.
+Their skin "lesions" started clearing up within a day or so while the other horses' condition continued.
 I double dosed the other victims and got the same results.

 Now, wouldn't you anecdotally be convinced NTWs were the cause??
 Yeah, I know!
 Me too!

 For the last few years I have run to the wormer box at the first sign of a skin condition on a horse and I don't recall one time the dosing did not pretty much stop the sweet itch, summer sores or allergies in their tracks.
 I'm not saying sweet itch, summer sores, and allergies do not occur but I certainly doubt they occur anywhere near as often as they are "diagnosed."

 Surprisingly, very few people are aware of the most likely cause of their horse's skin problems.

 And yes, I'm still seeing people dismiss the obvious, even many veterinarians.
 All you have to do is suggest NTWs and almost immediately you will get NTW denials in favor of allergies, sweet itch, bug bites of all kinds, and what have you, followed by continuous treatments of various potions, salves and prescription dosages treating the OUTSIDE of the horse..